Shiro designs award-winning, customer-driven spaces to feel good about

 That used to be sufficient, but now we can go one better, feeding vastly better information to those making such investments in modern-age buildings straight from the minds of those who will commission and use their spaces.

-Given the availability of universal access to internet-connected occupier intelligence, too little of it is finding its way into the briefing of spaces which could work better for those who live and work in them.
+Given the availability of universal access to the intelligence and wishes of internet-connected occupiers, too little of it is finding its way into the briefing of spaces which could work better for those who live and work in them.

-Yet, by fixing this problem, we can transform better knowledge of user needs into demonstrable product improvements to help our clients win and keep new customers.
+Yet, by fixing this problem, we can transform better knowledge of user needs into demonstrable product improvements to help you build knowledge and reputation to win and keep new customers.

 But, first things first, our architectural credentials.